The Finnleo Sauna Experience

 Does my sauna need to have a drain installed?

 No, not necessarily.
-That said, it may be more convenient for cleaning purposes – especially with our traditional saunas.
+Although, it may be more convenient for cleaning purposes – especially with our traditional saunas.

 What kind of floor is best for a sauna?

 For traditional saunas, the best kind of floor for a sauna is cement, tile or anything that doesn’t absorb water.
 For infrared saunas, wood or tile is perfect.
-Carpet, however, should never be used – as it absorbs sweat and odors.
+Finally, you should never use carpet because it absorbs sweat and odors.

-What heater size is appropriate for my sauna?
+How do I find the heater size appropriate for my sauna?

 To find out the appropriate heater size for your sauna, measure Length x Width x Height to find the cubic footage.
 Next, find the correct heater on the Finnleo or Helo heater sizing chart.
 On the infrared saunas, the ideal amount of emitters and wattage has already been calculated for each room.